Skip to content

 }

 As Bundles don't have a lifecycle, the migrations are not automatically executed.
-You need to execute them manually via the console command:
+Execute them manually via the console command:

 bash